How to Create an Award-Winning Resume

 We recommend using the fonts: Arial, Calibri or Times New Roman.
 Use the same font for all the text.

-5. Work backwards in time – your most recent information first
+5. Work backward in time – your most recent information first

 Do not include information that is more than 10 years old.
 The employer doesn’t need to know where you went to kindergarten.